 Lower Urinary Tract Symptoms That Could Indicate A UTI

 When suffering with chronic UTI, it’s all too easy to become well acquainted with the tell-tale signs of an oncoming episode.
 The list below features some of the most common lower urinary tract symptoms associated with UTIs.
-These can vary from person to person or even from infection to infection:
+You can learn more here about how urinary tract symptoms are categorized.
+Symptoms can vary from person to person or even from infection to infection: